Surface code compilation via edge-disjoint paths: Conclusion

 \section{Conclusion}

 In this paper, we have introduced the EDPC algorithm for the compilation of input quantum circuits into operations which can be implemented fault-tolerantly with the surface code.
-At the heart of this algorithm is the EDP subroutine, which can implement both sets of parallel long-range \cnot{} gates and sets of parallel rotations in constant depth, using existing efficient graph algorithms to find sets of edge-disjoint paths.
+The heart of this algorithm lies in the EDP subroutine, which can implement both sets of parallel long-range \cnot{} gates and sets of parallel rotations in constant depth using existing efficient graph algorithms to find sets of edge-disjoint paths.
 EDPC has advantages over other compilation approaches including Pauli-based computation, network coding based compilation, and \sw{}-based compilation.
-We find numerically that EDPC significantly outperforms \sw{}-based circuit compilation in the space-time cost of random \cnot{} circuits for a broad range of instances, and for larger \cknot{k} gates.
+We numerically find that EDPC significantly outperforms \sw{}-based circuit compilation in the space-time cost of random \cnot{} circuits for a broad range of instances, and for larger \cknot{k} gates.
 However, many details of EDPC can be improved, as it is only a first step towards using long-range operations for surface code compilation.

-We have argued how the EDP subroutine of the EDPC algorithm can benefit from a rigorous understanding of maximum EDP sets on paths.
-It seems likely that the $\bigo{\log n}$-approximation algorithm for finding maximum EDP sets on grids~\cite{Aumann1995} can be modified to give an algorithm that restricts to those paths which are needed for the EDP subroutine (which we call operator paths).
-In our implementation, we have used a simple greedy $\bigo{\sqrt n}$-approximation algorithm for this task.
-Any $\bigo{\poly \log n}$-approximation algorithm for finding maximum operator EDP sets would show optimal compilation of worst-case dense parallel \cnot{} circuits up to logarithmic factors, i.e.\ a depth bounded by $\bigtildeo{\sqrt n}$.
-A more practical issue is to find approximation algorithms with improved asymptotic performance and reasonable constant prefactors.
+EDPC requires sets of constrained edge-disjoint paths, which we call operator paths and run almost entirely along ancilla qubits.
+Better algorithms for finding maximum sets of edge-disjoint operator paths could improve EDPC.
+It seems likely that an $\bigo{\log n}$-approximation algorithm for finding maximum EDP sets on grids~\cite{Aumann1995} can be modified to give an algorithm for finding maximum sets of edge-disjoint operator paths on grids.
+A polylogarithmic approximation algorithm for this task would imply an approximation algorithm for minimizing the depth, up to a polylogarithmic factor, of compiling parallel \cnot{}s using the EDP subroutine.
+In practice, it is, however, also important to find approximation algorithms with reasonable constant prefactors.